 "If saving money is wrong, I don't want to be right!"
 William Shatner

 There are a plethora of tablet PCs available for under 200 dollars, and you won't be surprised to learn that some of them are quite good.
 But you might be slightly surprised to find that some of them are seriously good!

-Power, performance, style, good battery life - these are important factors when choosing which tablet to buy.
-We've compiled a list of the 5 best tablets you can buy for less than 200 bucks.
-Like with our list of tablets under 100, there are still some comprimises made in the design and construction of these tablets (poor cameras, for instance) but these ones pack more of a punch than their cheaper counterparts.
+Power, performance, style, good battery life - these are important factors when choosing which device to buy.
+We've compiled a list of the 5 best ones you can buy for less than 200 bucks.
+Like with our list of tablets under 100, there are still some compromises made in the design and construction of these tablets (poor cameras, for instance) but these ones pack more of a punch than their cheaper counterparts.

 The top 5 are:

 - LG G Pad 8

 - Samsung Galaxy Tab 4